jjpickering10/CI-MS2-PokerQuiz/README.md

 Frequent User Goals

 1. I want to - be able to contact the site.
-> Sent an message in the contact form and got an auto reply letting me know my message had been recieved by the site.
+> Sent a message in the contact form and got an auto reply letting me know my message had been recieved by the site.

 2. I want to - test myself over and over again.
 > Whilst you are able to repeat the quizzes over and over, eventually you see the same questions.
 This could be improved with more questions.